rkamra-1404/Recipes/README.md

 ### Summary:
-The Recipes app is a SwiftUI-based iOS application that fetches a list of recipes from a remote JSON endpoint, displays them in a scrollable list, and allows users to view details and thumbnail images efficiently.
+The Recipes app is a SwiftUI-based iOS application that fetches a list of recipes from a remote JSON endpoint, displays them in a scrollable list, and allows users to search recipes and sort them efficiently.
 Key features include:

 - Async data loading with Combine & async/await